 - Integration or “as-is” sale clause

-- In certain circumstance, a property seller may want to include a detailed statement that the sale is strictly “as is,” without any warranties or representations of any kind.
+- In certain circumstances, a property seller may want to include a detailed statement that the sale is strictly “as is,” without any warranties or representations of any kind.

-- With as-is clauses, the seller assumes the risk and must make the decision in due diligence.
+- With as-is clauses, the seller assumes the risk and must decide on due diligence.